retooth2/xenharmlib/doc/prim_seq.rst

    [57, 48, 55, 57, 58, 57, 57, 55, 53, 52, 53, 55, 48]
    [9, 0, 7, 9, 10, 9, 9, 7, 5, 4, 5, 7, 0]

-Sequences act similar to standard python list or tuple types in terms of their interface, but implement a couple of additional methods specific to music theory.
+Sequences act similarly to standard Python list or tuple types in terms of their interface, but implement a couple of additional methods specific to music theory.
-In contrast to scales there is no restriction in regards to uniqueness or order, so sequences can also be used to analyze scale-like data for which the scale primitive is too restricted, e.g. for "descending scales", in which pitches and notes are not in ascending, but descending order:
+In contrast to scales, there is no restriction with regard to uniqueness or order, so sequences can also be used to analyze scale-like data for which the scale primitive is too restricted, e.g., for "descending scales", in which pitches and notes are not in ascending, but descending order:

 .. testcode::